-Initially to prepare a budget guideline, there are several factors to consider which will influence the overall 3G pitch cost.
-If you require resurfacing of an existing pitch, the costs will be considerably lower than a new 3G pitch installation.
+There are several factors to consider which will influence the overall 3G pitch cost.
+If you are resurfacing an existing pitch, the costs will be considerably lower than a new 3G artificial grass pitch installation.

-If you are installing a new pitch, consider the amount of work and time required to ensure that the 3G pitch has the perfect sub base.
+If you are installing a new rugby or football pitch, consider the amount of work and time required to ensure that it has the perfect sub-base.
 It is a false economy to invest in a new sports pitch carpet if the underlying groundworks will not support the artificial turf surface.

-To start off the project, McArdle will set up a site office, erect Heras fencing, bring in the heavy machinery to start clearing the site and to remove the top soil or the existing carpet.
-Machinery will then cut, fill and level the gradient area for the pitch.
+To start off the project, McArdle will set up a site office, erect Heras fencing, then bring in the heavy machinery to start clearing the site and removing the top soil or the existing carpet.
+Machinery will then cut, fill, and level the gradient area for the pitch.

-Sufficient drainage will need to be installed under the base layer; the amount of drainage would depend on the outcome of the ‘Infiltration rate’ resulting from the Ground investigation report’ carried out on site to ensure that the pitch will not become waterlogged.
+Sufficient drainage will need to be installed under the base layer.
+The amount of drainage will depend on the outcome of the ‘Infiltration rate’, resulting from the Ground Investigation Report carried out on-site to ensure that the pitch will not become waterlogged.

-A shockpad may be required; this will sit on top of the Macadam layer.
-Rugby, hockey and sometimes for football or MUGA’s (multi use games areas) will install a shock pad on top of the engineered base construction; to comply with RFU, World Rugby Regulation 22, FIH Regulations or FIFA Quality, FIFA Pro pitch requirements.
-The benefit of installing a shock pad increases impact absorption from the players which in turn reduces the likelihood of injuries.
-A shock pad can also help protect the pitch as well as the player; adding to longevity.
+A shock pad may be required; this will sit on top of the Macadam layer.
+Rugby, hockey, and sometimes football pitches or MUGAs (multi use games areas) will need a shock pad installed on top of the engineered base construction to comply with RFU, World Rugby Regulation 22, FIH Regulations or FIFA Quality, FIFA Pro pitch requirements.
+The benefit of installing a shock pad is that it increases impact absorption from the players, which in turn reduces the likelihood of injuries.
+A shock pad can also help protect the pitch as well as the player, adding to its longevity.

-It is vital to consider and research the different types of artificial turf carpets which are available on the market; and choose a suitable turf which is appropriate for the requirements needed from the sports pitch.
-A cost factor to consider is whether the artificial sports pitch turf you choose, will need to meet a certain playing standard for example FIFA Quality, FiFA Pro, FIH, Rugby WR Reg 22.
+It is vital to consider and research the different types of artificial turf carpets which are available on the market and choose a turf which is appropriate for the requirements of the sports pitch.
+A cost factor to consider is whether the artificial sports pitch turf you choose will need to meet a certain playing standard, for example FIFA Quality, FIFA Pro, FIH, or Rugby WR Reg 22.

-Your choice of artificial turf for your sports pitch may also be determined by a specification requirement for example a specific pile height or weight which all combine to provide a certain carpet quality.
-The selected artificial turf carpet will have a certain warranty or guarantee period; the better quality product used will have a longer warranty period.
+Your choice of artificial turf may also be determined by a specification requirement, such as a specific pile height or weight, which provides a certain carpet quality.
+The selected artificial turf carpet will have a certain warranty or guarantee period; a better-quality product will have a longer warranty period.

 Once the artificial turf has been laid, sand is used to weigh down and stabilise the surface.
-Introduction of a rubber granule infill, is what makes an artificial sport pitch into a 3G Pitch; the rubber improves the playing performance.
+The introduction of a rubber granule infill is what makes an artificial sports pitch into a 3G pitch, as the rubber improves the playing performance.

-Most sports pitch resurfacing or new sports pitch installations require new fencing or lighting.
-These additional extras can add to the costings, especially if a higher specification or longer warranty period is required.
+Most sports pitch resurfacing projects or new pitch installations require new fencing or lighting.
+These extras can add to the costings, especially if a higher specification or longer warranty period is required.

-McArdle Sport Tec would be more than happy to supply you with a free of charge estimate for your project or if you would like any further information please contact us on email@example.com or call us on 01491 827 810.
+McArdle Sport Tec would be more than happy to supply you with an estimate for your new pitch or resurfacing project free of charge, or if you would like any further information, please email email@example.com or call us on 01491 827 810.